ZacksMohawk/StreamAMGTest/README.md

 This runs all applications in "no persistence" mode, which starts with a completely fresh (ie. empty) data set, to ensure consistency of testing - and also protects against destructive changes to persistent data

 	./start.sh noPersistence

+To start all applications with persistence enabled, use the following

+	./start.sh

 ## How To Stop